Trafigura: Activities

+In January 2026, Trafigura secured one of the first two special licenses issued by the United States to negotiate sales and export Venezuelan oil.
+During a White House meeting with President Donald Trump, the company's CEO, Richard Holtum, stated that Trafigura expected to load its first cargo the same week.

 Waste dumping in Ivory Coast

 The 2006 Ivory Coast toxic waste dump was a health crisis in Ivory Coast in which the Probo Koala, a ship registered in Panama and chartered by Trafigura, hired a local contractor to offload waste in Abidjan after refusing to pay a €1,000 per cubic metre surcharge imposed by Amsterdam Port Services to discourage waste disposal in the Netherlands.
-The local contractor, Tommy, improperly dumped the waste materials at as many as 12 sites in and around the city of Abidjan in August 2006.
-The gas caused by the release of these chemicals is blamed by the UN and the government of Ivory Coast for the deaths of 17 and the injury of over 30,000 Ivorians, with injuries that ranged from mild headaches to severe burns of skin and lungs.
-Almost 100,000 Ivorians sought medical attention after Prime Minister Charles Konan Banny offered free medical care in Abidjan’s hospitals to the city’s residents.
+The local contractor, Tommy, improperly dumped the waste materials at as many as twelve sites in and around the city of Abidjan in August 2006.
+The gas released by these chemicals is blamed by the UN and the government of Ivory Coast for the deaths of 17 people and the injury of over 30,000 Ivorians, with injuries ranging from mild headaches to severe burns of the skin and lungs.
+Almost 100,000 Ivorians sought medical attention after Prime Minister Charles Konan Banny offered free medical care in Abidjan's hospitals to the city's residents.

-Trafigura maintains that the substance dumped consisted of "slops", or waste water from washing the Probo Koala's tanks.
-An inquiry in the Netherlands, in late 2006, confirmed the substance to consist of more than 500 tonnes of a mix of fuel, hydrogen sulfide and sodium hydroxide.
-After the start of the health crisis in Abidjan, the Probo Koala arrived at the port of Paldiski in Estonia where Trafigura permitted Dutch police onboard to conduct an investigation.
+Trafigura maintains that the substance dumped consisted of 'slops', or waste water from washing the Probo Koalas tanks.
+An inquiry in the Netherlands in late 2006 confirmed that the substance consisted of more than 500 tonnes of a mixture of fuel, hydrogen sulfide, and sodium hydroxide.
+After the start of the health crisis in Abidjan, the Probo Koala arrived at the port of Paldiski in Estonia, where Trafigura permitted Dutch police to board the vessel to conduct an investigation.